defuse/airgap/README.md

 We want an air-gapped system that can perform the following tasks securely:

-- Let the operator examine [1] a file provided from the outside, and after reviewing it, sign it with a private key.
+- Let the operator examine [1] a file provided from the outside, and after reviewing it, sign it with a PGP private key.

-- Let the operator decrypt ASCII text messages that were encrypted to their public key.
+- Let the operator decrypt text messages that were encrypted to their public key.

-- Let the operator encrypt and sign ASCII text messages (typed in to the air-gap system) to a public key that was provided from the outside, possibly in response to a message they decrypted.
+- Let the operator encrypt and sign text messages (typed in to the air-gap system) to a public key that was provided from the outside, possibly in response to a message they decrypted.

-- Backup the air-gap system locally to an off-site secure location.
+- Backup the air-gap system locally and to an off-site secure location.

+We plan to add more functionality later.
+However, every added feature increases the attack surface.
+The operator should understand this, and should use as few features as possible.

 Security Assumptions
 ---------------------